krasninja/querycat/README.md

 ## Limitations

-- Not whole SQL standard is implemented.
+- Not the whole SQL standard is implemented.
 It is huge.
+- Only limited amount of rows sources support INSERT and UPDATE command.